nginxinc/nginx-ingress-workshops/AdvancedNIC/labs/lab9/readme.md

 - You will configure NGINX Ingress to enable custom TCP ports using the `Global Configuration` Custom Resource Definition (CRD).
 - The example shown here uses the standard Redis TCP ports.
 - You will also be using the NGINX Ingress Controller's `Transport Server` Custom Resource Definition (CRD), used for load balancing TCP traffic.

-- *It is important to note, that NIC will load balance new TCP connections from Redis Clients, it does not load balance Redis requests or transactions.*
+>>*It is important to note, that NIC will load balance new TCP connections from Redis Clients, it does not load balance `Redis requests or transactions`.*

 <br/>